 MKTG 223 PUBLIC RELATIONS surveys the techniques and procedures used to secure publicity in business and politics, as well as manage responses to public issues affecting the publicity-seeking business, person, or organization.
 Topics covered include: identifying publics, media use, message preparation and dissemination, strategy, and ethical and legal concerns.
-Crosslisted COMM 223.
+Crosslisted as COMM 223.
 3 credits.

 MKTG 304 RETAIL MANAGEMENT examines the interrelationships of the total retail business activity.
 Since retailing involves the sale of goods and services to the ultimate consumer for personal, family, or household use, the strategic processes of determining location, buying, stock control, merchandising, accounting, finance, and organization are presented within that context.
-Prerequisite: MKTG 131.
+Prerequisite: MKTG 131 with a grade of C- or better.
 3 credits.

 MKTG 325 PROMOTION AND ADVERTISING analyses current advertising procedures.
 Topics include methods of approach and appeal; basic campaign strategy, copy, visualization and layout; mechanical production; relationship of behavioral sciences to advertising, their use and selection; packaging, brand identification and promotion; and market research, ethics, and consumer protection.
-Prerequisite: MKTG 131.
+Prerequisite: MKTG 131 with a grade of C- or better.
 3 credits.

 MKTG 345 E-COMMERCE examines from a marketing perspective the impact, challenges, opportunities, and costs of using the internet and intranets as integral tools in business, including business-to-business and business-to-consumer operations.
 Topics covered in the course include: benefits and limitations of EC, e-tailing, B2B EC, effect of EC on customer relations, EC and procurement, EC and inventory management, EC payment systems, legal and ethical concerns.
 The focus of the course is on EC within the discipline of marketing; however, the course will also briefly review web page design and maintenance, web programming principles, and web software agents.
-3 credits.
+Prerequisite: MKTG 131 with a grade of C-or better 3 credits.

 MKTG 422 MARKETING MANAGEMENT studies marketing and the related management functions.
-Prerequisites: MKTG 131, ECON 231, and ECON 222.
+Prerequisites: MKTG 131, ECON 231, and ECON 222 with a grade of C- or better.
 3 credits.

 MKTG 426 MARKETING RESEARCH presents the methods and measurements appropriate for deriving meaning for problems concerned with decisional research.
 Cases demonstrate the concepts and techniques of decisional research constrained by time and economic considerations.
-Prerequisites: MKTG 131 and BUS 315.
-Or instructor approval.
+Prerequisites: MKTG 131 and BUS 315 with a grade of C- or better or instructor approval.
 3 credits.

 MKTG 440 INTERNATIONAL MARKETING studies marketing principles from an international perspective.
 It views the barriers to and benefits derived therefrom.
-Prerequisites: ECON 231, FIN 300, and MKTG 131.
+Prerequisites: ECON 231, FIN 300, and MKTG 131 with a grade of C- or better.
 3 credits.